 Eustachian tube connected nose to middle ear

-Problems with the Eustachian tube can occur after a cold or sinusitis when the lining of the nose and the opening to the Eustachian tube at the back of the nose becomes congested/blocked.
+Dilatory Eustachian tube dysfunction can occur or be exacerbated after a cold or sinusitis when the lining of the nose and the opening to the Eustachian tube at the back of the nose becomes congested/blocked.
 This can result in a sensation of blockage/pressure in the ear.
 Occasionally the congestion/infection may be particularly severe and cause fluid to build up in the middle ear behind the eardrum (glue ear).
 This results in a significant hearing loss.

 Other conditions such as allergy in the lining of the nose, nasal polyps or adenoids can also cause problems with the function of the eustachian tube.
 On very rare occasions potentially serious problems such as cancer or lymphomas of the back of nose can also cause congestion/fluid buildup in the middle ear.

-In the conditions listed above there is usually some objective evidence of a problem (hearing loss on audiometry, negative pressure on tympanometry or an abnormal ear drum on otoscopy).
-The pressures behind the eardrum can be measured and if these are abnormally negative it would suggest that there is a problem with the Eustachian tube.
-In addition if there is a buildup of fluid behind the eardrum this would also be apparent on testing (tympanogram).
+In the conditions listed above, there is usually some objective evidence of a problem (hearing loss on audiometry, negative pressure on tympanometry or an abnormal ear drum on otoscopy).
+The pressures behind the eardrum can be measured, and if these are abnormally negative, it would suggest that there is a problem with the Eustachian tube opening.
+In addition, if there is a buildup of fluid behind the eardrum the tympanogram test would be abnormal.
 Occasionally the eardrum can be pulled inwards (retraction) due to the negative pressure.
 This would be apparent on inspection of the eardrum.
-In such cases the treatment would address the underlying cause if apparent.
+In such cases, the treatment would address the underlying cause if apparent.
 Conditions such as allergy and adenoids can be treated with medical or surgical intervention.
-In the case of nasal allergy this would usually involve treatment with an antihistamines taken by mouth and a steroid nasal spray/drops.
+Cases with nasal allergy would normally be treated with an antihistamines taken by mouth and a steroid nasal spray/drops.
 Adenoids are usually removed surgically.
 In cases where there is a buildup of fluid which does not resolve with medical treatment, surgery may be appropriate.
-Options include insertion of a grommets in the eardrum.
+Options include drainage of the fluid via a hole in the eardrum and insertion of a grommets in the eardrum.
 This would allow equalisation of pressure on either side of the eardrum.
 Grommets do occasionally cause problems such as infections or perforation of the eardrum.
 Grommets are also not a permanent solution.
-Long term grommets can be inserted but they will also usually eventually either become blocked, infected or fall out.
+Long-term grommets can be inserted but they will also usually eventually either become blocked, infected or fall out.

 I have performed a trial of Balloon Eustachian Tuboplasty / Dilatation.
-The finding of the trial has recently been accepted for publication in the Journal of Laryngology and Otology.
-I found that dilatation of the eustachian tube with a balloon catheter improves the sensation of blockage in most patient but glue ear and retractions of the ear drum often persisted.
-The sensation of the blockage and glue ear may therefore, represent two separate problems which can exacerbate each other.
+The finding of the trial has been accepted for publication in the Journal of Laryngology and Otology.
+I found that dilatation of the eustachian tube with a balloon catheter improves the sensation of blockage in most patient but glue ear and retractions of the eardrum often persisted.
+The sensation of the blockage and glue ear may, therefore, represent two separate problems which can exacerbate each other.
 If patients do have symptoms suggestive of a migraine type of problem it would be reasonable to try migraine treatments (click here).